cloubrain/datacollector_old/README.md

 getStats(): Print DB stats
 getClusters(): Returns all clusterNames in DB
 getData(clusterName, start, end)
-  Returns dict with all data from given cluster sorted by VM
+  -Returns dict with all data from given cluster sorted by VM
-   clusterName: cluster you want data from
+   -clusterName: cluster you want data from
-   start: place in time to go back (0=now, 1000=back in time)
+   -start: place in time to go back (0=now, 1000=back in time)
-   end: number of data points you want
+   -end: number of data points you want
 printData(vms) DOES NOT WORK WITH UPDATED getData
-  Takes the dict from getData
+  -Takes the dict from getData
-  Prints data
+  -Prints data

 rabbitmongo.py
   Moves VMware data from RabbitMQ queue to mongoDB on large EBS volume

 rabbitosmongo.py
   Moves OpenStack data from RabbitMQ queue to mongoDB on large EBS volume

 OLD FILES